 The Fool

-Strange/odd combinations of clothing: In the past this sometimes involved the humour of deprivation when it was considered socially acceptable to make fun of people who couldn’t afford decent clothes or else had unusual bodies for example hunch-backs.
+In the past this sometimes involved the humour of deprivation when it was considered socially acceptable to make fun of people who couldn’t afford decent clothes, or else had unusual bodies, particularly hunch-backs.
 Several modern fools wear smocks, an old protective over-garment now largely replaced by overalls for dirty work.
 Smocks were seen as a distinctive English garment – perhaps even a form of national dress.
-Modern fools wear smocks because they are an old, distinctive form of clothing.
+However, they were also associated negatively with rural life, and so a fool might comically don a smock to appear as a ‘country bumpkin’.

-Some elements of the fools costume appear to have come from the medieval period.
-The hood which it is believed originally mimicked the hoods worn by Christian monks, often had comic attachments, such as asses ears (a donkey-horse cross breed) or a chicken’s comb.
-Parti-coloured clothes (different sections of the clothes in different colours) represented the idea that the fool had one foot in this life and one foot in another, which meant that he was in a position to poke fun and comment on our world, because he was not quite of it.
+Some elements of the fool’s costume appear to have come from the medieval period.
+The hood, which it is believed, originally mimicked the hoods worn by Christian monks, often had comic attachments, such as asses’ ears or a chicken’s comb.
+In the medieval period parti-coloured clothes represented the idea that the fool had one foot in this life and one foot in another, supposedly allowing the fool to poke fun and comment on our world, because he was not quite of it.

 Accessories

-It is an old tradition that the fool has a special stick – the fools stick.
-In the past it often had a carved head sometimes with an inflated bladder attached.
-It probably mocked official sticks of office (such as the Queens’ jeweled sceptre).
-Today some fools still have an inflated pigs bladder – or more commonly a blown up balloon or plastic glove on a stick with which they assault the dancers.
+It is an old tradition that the fool has a special stick – the fool’s stick.
+In the past this stick often had a carved head and sometimes an inflated bladder attached to it.
+The fool’s stick probably mocked official sticks of office (such as the Queens’ jewelled sceptre).
+Today some fools still have an inflated pig’s bladder, or more commonly a blown-up balloon or plastic glove on a stick, with which they assault the dancers.
 The wearing of bells by the fool also has a long history dating back to the medieval period.
-In the 19th century several fools used to hide bells in their clothing – perhaps as a practical joke.
+Perhaps as a practical joke, in the 19th century several fools used to hide bells in their clothing.

 Cross dressing

-Cross-dressing is when a person of one sex puts on the clothes which are typically worn by the other sex.
-They may or may not be pretending to be the other sex and they may or may not have a personal association attached to the wearing of clothes normally worn by the other gender.
-In English folk customs it is nearly always a man who puts on womens’ clothing, although there are many folk songs where women dress in mens’ clothing!
-In folk customs men tended to cross-dress in two ways:
+Cross-dressing is when a person of one gender puts on the clothes which are typically worn by another gender.
+In English folk customs it is nearly always a man who puts on women’s clothing, although there are many folk songs where a woman dons male clothes.
+In 19th century and early 20th century folk customs men cross-dressed in two ways: